Updated: 2 February 2021

-- JobKeeper is currently a flat $1,500 per fortnight.
-From 28 September it will be reduced and split into payments of $1,200 and $750 per fortnight for full time and part time employees and $1,000 and $650 per fortnight from 4 January.
-Employers will have to demonstrate 30% reduction in turnover in the June and September quarters for payments in the December quarter and a 30% reduction in turnover in the December quarter for payments in the March 2021 quarter
+- JobKeeper payments have changed again.
+From 4 January they payment is $1,000 per fortnight for full time employees and $650 per fortnight for part time employees.
+Employers will have to demonstrate 30% reduction in turnover in the December quarter for payments in the March 2021 quarter

-- Eligible Victorian residents can access a Coronavirus Test Isolation Payment ($300) and a Coronavirus Worker Support Payment ($1500) to help them deal with the impact of not working during isolation and quarantine periods if they have no other source of income or relevant leave entitlements
+- Eligible Victorian residents can access a Coronavirus Test Isolation Payment ($450) to help them deal with the impact of not working during isolation after a COVID test if they have no other source of income or relevant leave entitlements

 What JobKeeper is, how it works and how it will change